 We see that Jesus tested her by not immediately answering.
 Would she continue to pray?
 At first it seemed as if Jesus was ignoring her, then it seemed as if Jesus was insulting her, but neither were the case.
 Jesus was drawing out her faith.
 This woman didn’t give up, she kept praying with the realization that all we need are the crumbs from our Father’s table!
 She was given a child-of-the-King’s portion in response to her faith.

-May this inspire us as we pray, especially for our children or those oppressed or possessed by demons.
+May her story inspire us as we pray, especially for our children or those oppressed or possessed by demons.
 Believe and receive.

 When Jesus healed the deaf-mute in such a unique way (fingers in his ears, spittle on his tongue) not only is it a demonstration that God is not bound by “patterns,” it was another case of Christ drawing out one’s faith.
 The man was healed and the synopsis was evident, “…He has done all things well.”
 (Mark 7:37) Amen!